-Creating financial statements are critical for businesses, especially when gathering data and calculating numerical figures.
+Creating financial statements are critical for businesses, especially when gathering data and calculating numerical figures as part of properly analyzing financial statement.
 The known common reasons, significance, and uses of financial statements are the following:

 - Determining the ability of a business to yield cash, where and how they derived with the cash and how the cash will be distributed.

 - Determining whether the business is capable of paying back the liabilities incurred, not just in the present but also in the upcoming years.